 - Create and issue purchase orders to suppliers

 - Process and approve supplier invoices

-- Post approved invoices to an ERP
+- Post approved invoices to an enterprise resource planning (ERP) system

 - Pay suppliers

 These procure-to-pay processes take a lot of time, resulting in missed business opportunities.

 For instance, organizations with little or no automation spend 24 hours to place a single purchase order, according to APQC’s Open Standards Benchmarking in procurement.
 Conversely, organizations that have automated their procure-to-pay process spend only eight hours to place a single purchase order.